It can be scary to move abroad or even just travel as a female. Movies (thanks a lot, Taken) can paint it as an accident waiting to happen.

 Now you little badass babes, don’t let these things hold you back or put fear into your heads.
 Just be smart.
 Have fun, experience wild things and make friends from all over the world.
-But, listen to your gut.
-Don’t flaunt your belongings
+But, listen to your gut and don’t flaunt your belongings.

 and as my dad always tells me, “Keep your head on a swivel.”